WISVCH/icpc-logos/README.md

 - Test the export by running `./export.sh`.
   - Inkscape should be installed for this.

+### Company
+- Add a other logo by duplicating one of the existing logos in `others/logos`, and change the content of the logos group.
+- It is important the logos group still exists, and contains the logo.
+- Add the organization to `others/organizations.json`.
+- As `id`, use the next free id, starting with a `O-`.
+- Test the export by running `./export.sh`.
+- Inkscape should be installed for this.

 ## List of logos

 ### Legend